-By this order, subject to the terms and conditions set forth below, the Pipeline and Hazardous Materials Safety Administration (PHMSA) Office of Pipeline Safety (OPS)1 grants this special permit to Tennessee Gas Pipeline Company, LLC (TGP)2 for one (1) special permit segment consisting of approximately 0.536 miles of 36-inch diameter gas transmission pipeline located in Barren County, Kentucky.
-This special permit waives compliance from 49 Code of Federal Regulations (CFR) 192.611(a) and (d) and 192.619(a) for one (1) special permit segment that has undergone changes from Class 1 to Class 3.
+By this order, subject to the terms and conditions set forth below, the Pipeline and Hazardous Materials Safety Administration (PHMSA) Office of Pipeline Safety (OPS)1 grants this special permit to Tennessee Gas Pipeline Company, LLC (TGP)2 for one (1) special permit segment consisting of approximately 1.266 miles of 36-inch diameter gas transmission pipeline located in Dickson County, Tennessee.
+This special permit waives compliance from 49 Code of Federal Regulations (CFR) 192.611(a) and (d) and 192.619(a) for the special permit segment that has undergone changes from Class 1 to Class 3.
 The Federal pipeline safety regulations in 49 CFR 192.611(a) require natural gas pipeline operators to confirm or revise the maximum allowable operating pressure (MAOP) of a pipeline segment after a change in class location.